 STRATIFICATION: After soaking seeds, start 30 days warm/moist (20°C), the top of your fridge is a good spot for this.
+Monitor for mold.
 Next,120 days cold/moist (5°C), in your fridge is a good spot.
 Inspect periodically for even moisture and germination.
 Don’t let seeds dry out during the stratification period.

 POST-STRATIFICATION: Sow stratified seeds on the soils surface, tamp down gently.
 Seeds require light to germinate.
-Alternate soil temperatures during the day (30°C) and night (20°C).
+Alternating soil temperatures during the day (30°C) and night (20°C) aids germination.
 Water evenly and regularly.

 GERMINATION: When all previously mentioned requirements are fulfilled, germination generally occurs in 60 days.

 Available direct from Incredible Seeds, a Canadian Heirloom and Heritage Seed Company, offering only the best natural, non-GMO, open pollinated and untreated seeds, located in Mi'kma'ki / Nova Scotia.